wwwaylon/wwwaylon.github.io/_posts/challenges.md

 7. **Senior Director of Biostatistics (Year 25+)**: Senior Directors shape the future direction of biostatistics within the organization, often contributing to healthcare policy at a national level and securing major funding for long-term research initiatives.

-#### Why You May Need to Change Companies to Advance

-While this progression may seem like a smooth trajectory, several factors often prevent biostatisticians from advancing through all of these stages within a single organization:

 ### Why You May Need to Change Companies to Advance

-Career progression in biostatistics can sometimes be limited within a single organization.
+While this progression may seem like a smooth trajectory, career progression in biostatistics can sometimes be limited within a single organization.
 Often, biostatisticians need to explore opportunities outside their current institution to continue growing professionally.
 Below are key reasons why moving to a new company may become necessary for advancing in the field:

 #### 1. **Limited Opportunities for Senior Roles**
 As you climb the career ladder, fewer senior roles are available.
 Once you reach the Senior or Principal Biostatistician level, advancement may be hindered if higher-level positions, such as Director or Senior Director, are occupied long-term.
 External opportunities may offer a clearer path for continued growth.